nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <kbd>text</kbd> | A keyboard input, or a button to be clicked on.
 [text](#about-this-guide) | Links to other parts of the document, or links to be opened in the browser.
 _text_ | Caption for images.
-:information_source: | Indication that the following text is a note.
+<div markdown="block" class="alert alert-info"> :information_source: **Note** </div> | Indication that the following text is a note, which is useful in helping you understand how TAB works.
-:bulb: | Indication that the following text is a tip.
+<div markdown="span" class="alert alert-primary"> :bulb: **Tip** </div> | Indication that the following text is a tip, which can allows you to interact with TAB more effectively and quickly.
-:exclamation: | Indication that the following text is important.
+<div markdown="span" class="alert alert-warning"> :exclamation: **Caution** </div> | Indication that the following text is important.
+Missing it out may impair your user experience and may potentially cause TAB to breakdown!

 --------------------------------------------------------------------------------------------------------------------